DjCrqss/Woot-verlay/README.md

 ### OBS and LAN connections
 The OBS plugin allows streaming to Twitch and other platforms with this as an overlay on top!
 View the running instructions in the section below.
 Using LAN,  you can host the overlay on another PC that could be recording, or even on a mobile device as a mini external display!
-Launch the Woot-verlay client and press 'Yes' on the first popup.
-Go into your system tray (bottom right) and right-click on Wootverlay, it should now show your local IP.
-On another device, open the [site](https://djcrqss.github.io/Woot-verlay/index.html) and in the toolbar at the top, click on the WiFi icon and enter the IP then press connect.

 <br clear="both"/><br>